 It’s no surprise that I LOVE this dress.
 This the Wren from Colette Patterns.
 I bought the fabric last summer from a shop in the LA Fashion District.
 I was so excited to finally use it, and it was perfect for this dress!

 I know wrap dresses are sort of “trending” right now, but I have always loved wrap dresses, and it’s a total bonus that they are nursing friendly!
 After having Braden, I was on the search for the perfect wrap dress pattern for knit fabric, and this is the one I decided to try.
-I also really want to make the Ultimate Wrap Dress by Sew Over It.
 There are a few new wrap dress patterns for woven fabric out there too, so I’m sure you’ll still see me sew up a few more.

 I wore this to church on Sunday, and I just had to safety pin the front because the neckline tends to settle a little lower than I’m comfortable with.
 But what wrap dress do you not have that problem with, really?
 I picked up some snaps at Joann’s, and I’m planning on sewing one on to the neckline soon.